What is psoriasis?

 Since psoriasis and its skin lesions are visible to others, it's to be expected that you might feel stress or some degree of social stigma, or even have poor self-esteem.

 Psoriasis is not merely a cosmetic condition.
-Psoriasis can have a huge impact on your quality of life in general, and how you feel in your relationships, work, and school in particular.
+Psoriasis can have a huge impact on your quality of life in general and on how you feel in your relationships, work, and school in particular.